ofiscal/tax.co/branches/time-to-save-for-a-month/report.md

 # Footnotes

+## Footnote 0

-[0] "Ingreso Corriente Monetario Disponible" represents a household's usual cash income after automatic deductions.
+"Ingreso Corriente Monetario Disponible" represents a household's usual cash income after automatic deductions.
 "Usual" means it excludes income from rare events like the sale of a vehicle.
 "Cash" stands as opposed to in-kind income -- for instance, if one's employer provides food, that counts as income, but it is not cash income.
 Automatic deductions include things like pension and social security contributions.

 Similarly, "Gasto Corriente Monetario" is a household's usual cash spending. ("Gasto Monetario" might seem redudnant -- how does one spend without spending money -- but it's not, because the ENPH includes barter transactions.)